Exact WKB analysis of inverted triple-well: resonance, PT-symmetry breaking, and resurgence: Trans-series from exact WKB

 Finally, we also emphasize that the imaginary parts of both bion and bounce are originally ambiguous terms.
 However, since it is combined with the splitting factor $\ve$, the total contribution has no ambiguity.
 More specifically, we remind ourselves that in~\eqref{LeadingOrder_PT_unbroken}, assigning $ \ve = + 1 $ or $\ve = -1$ to the states originally localized around one of the wells is an arbitrary decision.
 This random choice has no effect on the physical properties of the quantum system.
 Then, the apparent ambiguity for $\pm \ve$ terms in \eqref{LeadingOrder_PT_broken} is compensated by this randomness, leading to an unambiguous result after the Borel summations.

-The numerical solutions in Fig.~\ref{Figure: PTsymmetric_Eigenvalues} indicate that the other imaginary contributions to the Borel-summed spectrum are also accompanied with the $\ve = \pm 1$ factor, while the real contributions should have the same sign for both perturbative states.
+The numerical solutions in Fig.~\ref{Figure: PTsymmetric_Eigenvalues} indicate that while imaginary contributions to the Borel-summed spectrum should be accompanied with the $\ve = \pm 1$ factor, the real contributions should have the same sign for both perturbative states.
 Therefore, the terms in~\eqref{PT_NP_Trans-series_Broken2} which do not fall into these categories should not contribute to the physical spectrum.
 In our discussion, the only way for this is the resurgence cancellations.

 In light of these facts, the real parts of two-bounce and one-bion contributions should play a role in the resurgence cancellations.
 More specifically, we split their contributions as

 where the expression in the second line should cancel out.
 Comparing with the lower-order terms, we infer that the perturbative side of these cancellations is the fluctuations of $\ve [\mcalB]_\pm$ and $\ve [\mcalI\mcalIbar\mcalB^{-1}]_\pm$ events: